 An important aspect of doing an SEO audit is to look at who vouches for the website.
-This is where backlinks inspection and analysis comes in.
+This is where backlinks inspection and analysis come in.
 This shows you if there are local websites or chambers of commerce linking back to the website.

-Look at the ratings, reviews, and other forms of user-generated content that appears or points back to the site.
+Look at the ratings, reviews, and other forms of user-generated content that appear or points back to the site.
 These social signals contribute to a business’ online visibility when customers do a branded search, which presents an opportunity to drive traffic.

 Before recommending and implementing a local SEO strategy, make sure you have a deeper understanding of how the website is performing.
 This helps you build your local SEO checklist while providing you with the foresight to make more informed decisions.

-2. Target the right keywords for local search.
+2. Target the right keywords for local search

 One of the most important local SEO tips is to see what keywords the website is ranking for.
 By having keyword research as part of your SEO hygiene, you can uncover opportunities that allow the website to appear more when customers are searching for it.